rulecom/woorule/README.txt

 == Changelog ==

 For more information, check out our [releases](https://github.com/rulecom/woorule/releases).

+= 3.0.3 =
+* Added method for wakeup calls required by some plugins

 = 3.0.2 =
 * Additional testing for Wordpress 6.3 and WooCommerce 8.0.3